mhei-fub/mhei-fub.github.io/.github/README.md

 ```

 This script is a vital part of our project's infrastructure, automating the build process and enabling efficient site updates

+# GitHub Workflow

+In our project's GitHub Actions workflows, we have a specific YAML file named [`build.yml`](https://github.com/mhei-fub/mhei-fub.github.io/blob/main/.github/workflows/build.yml) located under `.github/workflows`.
+This workflow is crucial for automating our build process, ensuring that every push to the `main` branch triggers the build script, keeping our website updated automatically.

+The `build.yml` workflow is designed to perform the following actions upon each push to the `main` branch:

+- **Checkout Repository**: Utilizes the `actions/checkout@v4` GitHub Action to check out the latest code.
+- **Set up Python**: Sets up a Python environment using `actions/setup-python@v5`, specifying Python version 3.x.
+This step ensures that the build environment has Python installed and configured before executing the build script.
+- **Install Dependencies**: Runs `pip install PyYAML` to ensure that the Python environment has all the necessary dependencies installed.
+This step is critical for the `build.py` script to run successfully, as it relies on PyYAML for parsing YAML files.
+- **Run Build Script**: Executes the `build.py` script located in the `admin` directory.
+This step is where the actual build process happens, generating the website's HTML files based on the content defined in YAML files.
+- **Permissions**: Specifies write permissions for the `contents`, allowing the workflow to commit changes back to the repository if needed.

+#### Usage and Customization

+This workflow automates the build process, reducing the need for manual intervention and ensuring that the website is always up to date with the latest changes in the repository.
+If you need to customize the build process (e.g., changing the Python version, adding more dependencies), you can do so by editing the `build.yml` file.

 # License